-Theorem 4.14.
-Let S be a generic K3 surface appearing as the intersection of the two components of the fiber over 0 of the LG models of a generic cubic $Z_0$ , a cubic blown up in a plane $Z_1$ , and a cubic blown up in two disjoint planes $Z_2$ .
-Let $\omega$ be a generic Kähler class on S and $\Omega$ the corresponding holomorphic 2-form on S. Then:
+Theorem 4.15.
+Let S be a generic K3 surface appearing as the intersection of the two components of the fiber over 0 of the LG models of a generic cubic Z_0 , a cubic blown up in a plane Z_1 , and a cubic blown up in two disjoint planes Z_2 .
+Let ω be a generic Kähler class on S and Ω the corresponding holomorphic 2-form on S. Then:

-- (1) In the case where $S \subseteq LG(Z_0)$ , then S admits no special Lagrangian torus fibration. - (2) In the case where $S \subseteq LG(Z_1)$ , then S admits a special Lagrangian torus fibration with no Lagrangian section but a (numerical) Lagrangian 2-section. - (3) In the case where $S \subseteq LG(Z_2)$ , then S admits a special Lagrangian torus fibration with a (numerical) Lagrangian section.
+- (1) In the case where $S \subseteq LG(Z_0)$, then S admits no special Lagrangian torus fibration. - (2) In the case where $S \subseteq LG(Z_1)$, then S admits a special Lagrangian torus fibration with no Lagrangian section but a (numerical) Lagrangian 2-section. - (3) In the case where $S \subseteq LG(Z_2)$, then S admits a special Lagrangian torus fibration with a (numerical) Lagrangian section.

-The first statement in Theorem 4.14 is mirror dual to the fact that the subcategory $\mathcal{A}X$ of $D^b(\operatorname{coh} X)$ for X a generic cubic fourfold is not the derived category of a K3 surface.
-The second statement corresponds to the fact that $\mathcal{A}X \cong D^b(S,\beta)$ for $\beta$ an order 2 Brauer class on S for X a general cubic fourfold containing a plane.
+The first statement in Theorem 4.15 is mirror dual to the fact that the subcategory \mathcal{A}X of $D^b(\operatorname{coh} X)$ for X a generic cubic fourfold is not the derived category of a K3 surface.
+The second statement corresponds to the fact that $\mathcal{A}X \cong D^b(S,\beta)$ for β an order 2 Brauer class on S for X a general cubic fourfold containing a plane.
 The third case corresponds to the fact that when X contains two disjoint planes, $\mathcal{A}X \cong D^b(S)$ for S a K3 surface.

-According to [AAK12, Corollar 7.8], there is an embedding of the (derived) Fukaya category of the K3 surface S appearing in Theorem 4.14 as a subcategory of the derived version of the Fukaya-Seidel category of the LG model of $Z_0, Z_1$ and $Z_2$ respectively.
-The objects in the Fukaya-Seidel category of an LG model are so-called admissible Lagrangians, which are, roughly, Lagrangian submanifolds L of the LG model with (possible) boundary in a fiber V of w.
-In the case where w is a Lefschetz fibration, it is well-known (see [Sei01]) that such Lagrangians (so-called Lagrangian thimbles) can be produced by taking appropriate paths between V and p for p a critical value of w and tracing the image of the vanishing cycle at w-1(p) along this path.
+According to [AAK12, Corollary 7.8], there is an embedding of the (derived) Fukaya category of the K3 surface S appearing in Theorem 4.15 as a subcategory of the derived version of the Fukaya-Seidel category of the LG model of Z_0, Z_1 and Z_2 respectively.
+The objects in the Fukaya-Seidel category of an LG model are so-called admissible Lagrangians, which are, roughly, Lagrangian submanifolds Lof the LG model with (possible) boundary in a fiber V of w.
+In the case where w is a Lefschetz fibration, it is well-known (see [Sei01]) that such Lagrangians (so-called Lagrangian thimbles) can be produced by taking appropriate paths between V and p for p a critical value of w and tracing the image of the vanishing cycle at $w^{-1}(p)$ along this path.

-A similar construction using vanishing cycles will suffice to produce an embedding of the Fukaya category of S into the Fukaya-Seidel category of $LG(X_i)$ .
-In the case that we are interested in, where the central fiber of our degeneration is simply a union of two smooth varieties meeting transversally in a K3 surface, the vanishing cycle is simply an $S^1$ bundle over the critical locus of the degenerate fiber.
-In our case, this is simply an $S^1$ bundle over a K3 surface, which is then homotopic to $S^1 \times K3$ .
-Thus, along any path approaching 0 in $\mathbb{C}$ which doesn't intersect itself, we have a vanishing thimble homotopic to $D^2 \times K3$ where $D^2$ is the two-dimensional disc.
-This, of course, cannot be a Lagrangian in $LG(Z_i)$ , but if instead we take all points in $D^2 \times K3$ which converge to a Lagrangian $\ell$ in the K3 surface (in some appropriate sense), then there exists a Lagrangian thimble $L{\ell}$ whose restriction to $w^{-1}(0)$ is $\ell$ .
-In this way, Lagrangians in S extend to admissible Lagrangians in LG(X) and in particular induce a faithful $A{\infty}$ functor from the Fukaya category of S into the Fukaya-Seidel category of LG( $Z_i$ ), both with appropriate symplectic forms.
+This embedding works as follows.
+The central fiber of our degeneration is simply a union of two smooth varieties meeting transversally in a K3 surface, so the vanishing cycle is simply an S^1 bundle over the critical locus of the degenerate fiber.
+In our case, this is simply an S^1 bundle over a K3 surface, which is then homotopic to $S^1 \times K3$.
+Thus, along any straight path approaching 0 in \mathbb{C} , we have a vanishing thimble homotopic to $D^2 \times K3$ where D^2 is the two-dimensional disc.
+This, of course, cannot be a Lagrangian in $LG(Z_i)$ for dimension reasons, but if instead we take all points in $D^2 \times K3$ which converge to a Lagrangian l in the K3 surface (in some appropriate sense), then there exists a Lagrangian thimble L_l whose restriction to $w^{-1}(0)$ is l .
+In this way, Lagrangians in S extend to admissible Lagrangians in LG(X) and in particular induce a faithful A{∞} -functor from the Fukaya category of S into the Fukaya-Seidel category of $LG(Z_i)$, both with appropriate symplectic forms.
 In particular, we have that